billmei/movie-info/README.md

 	$ heroku config:set S3_SECRET_KEY=YOUR-SECRET-KEY-HERE
 	$ heroku config:set S3_BUCKET_NAME=YOUR-BUCKET-NAME-HERE

-If you have an S3 account but want to run the app locally (e.g. when testing), you still need to set the following environment variables on your local machine:
+If you have an S3 account but want to run the app locally (e.g. when testing), you still need to copy the following environment variables into a file named `.env` in the root folder on your local machine:

-	$ echo 'export S3_ACCESS_KEY=YOUR-ACCESS-KEY-HERE' >> venv/bin/activate
+	S3_ACCESS_KEY=YOUR-ACCESS-KEY-HERE
-	$ echo 'export S3_SECRET_KEY=YOUR-SECRET-KEY-HERE' >> venv/bin/activate
+	S3_SECRET_KEY=YOUR-SECRET-KEY-HERE
-	$ echo 'export S3_BUCKET_NAME=YOUR-BUCKET-NAME-HERE' >> venv/bin/activate
+	S3_BUCKET_NAME=YOUR-BUCKET-NAME-HERE

 This will make sure the environment variables for your S3 bucket are configured correctly every time you run the virtualenv wrapper.
 When setting up your S3 account, make sure to set the following policy on your bucket so that the files have permission to be viewed publicly (you need to do this regardless of whether you are running the app locally or on a remote host like Heroku):